-RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'
+RPT-Fitch rates China Resources Land's USD notes final 'BBB+'

 CR Land’s ratings are supported by its business model of maximising operating cash flow from its development properties to support the expansion of its investment property portfolio.
 CR Land enters major Tier-2 cities in China selectively, in line with its model of operating investment properties in prime locations nationwide.
 CR Land’s strategy fits into its parent China Resources (Holdings) Company Limited’s (CRH) aim to be an influential conglomerate that taps China’s growing affluence.

 Stable Cash from Development: Fitch expects CR Land to generate positive cash flow from operations (CFO) as the company shifts its development property strategy to focus on stability and profitability instead of high growth.
-CR Land generated HKD16.2bn in CFO in 2013, continuing the positive trend set in 2012 and reversing from 2011’s negative CFO.
+CR Land generated HKD8.7bn in CFO in 1H13, continuing the positive trend set in 2012 and reversing from 2011’s negative CFO.
+The company likely generated positive CFO in 2H13 when it had contracted sales of CNY32.6bn, around the same level as the CNY33.7bn in 1H13, even as land acquisitions likely fell in 2H13 from the CNY20.4bn in 1H13.

-CR Land’s contracted sales had a 44% compounded annual growth rate for 2010 to 2013, but the company aims to move towards maximising cash generation with projects in higher-tier cities or in city centres that enjoy both strong demand and firm pricing.
-This is reflected in the higher land cost of CNY3,914 per square metre (sqm) for new land acquired from the beginning of 2013 to the end of February 2014, compared with CNY2,283 per sqm for land acquired between 2010 and 2012.
+CR Land’s contracted sales had a 44% compounded annual growth rate for 2010 and 2013, but the company aims to move towards maximising cash generation with projects in higher-tier cities or in city centres that enjoy both strong demand and firm pricing.
+This is reflected in the higher land cost of CNY5,122 per square metre (sqm) for new land acquired in 1H13, compared with CNY2,283 per sqm for land acquired between 2010 and 2012.

 Parental Assistance: CR Land’s business profile is strengthened by the operational benefits it enjoys as a core subsidiary of CRH.
 CRH supports CR Land in preparing prime land and large parcel lands for eventual injection into CR Land for development.
 These additional land parcels augment CR Land’s own existing land bank.
 CR Land has an edge in securing prime land in new cities given state-owned CRH’s government linkage as well as its proven track record in developing city centre commercial property projects.
 CR Land also enjoys lower funding costs from borrowings with affiliated companies.

 Residual debt is then allocated to the investment business.
 With this adjustment, the key measure used to assess CR Land’s development business is the churn rate as measured by contracted sales/ gross debt of the development business.
-This ratio has been improving, rising to 1.4x in 2013 from 1.2x in 2012 and 1.0x in 2011.
+This ratio has been improving, rising to 1.7x in 1H13 from 1.2x in 2012 and 1.0x in 2011.

-For its investment property business segment, leverage, as measured by net debt/recurring EBITDA, stood at 1.0x at end-2013 and EBIT net interest cover (NIC) was 3.8x after adjusting for a development business churn rate of 1.8x.

 Positive: Positive rating action is unlikely in the next 12 to 18 months but stabilisation of the investment property operation at a substantially larger scale may lead to positive rating action.